4ubr3ypwd/aubreypwd.github.io-hugo/content/updates/hello-world.md

 The kind of site I've always wanted is just a simple one: a bit about who I am with links to all the things you can use to find out more about me.
 Content is sort of a meh&mdash;I'd rather be coding :)&mdash;and I usually blog over [@WebDevStudios](https://webdevstudios.com/author/aubreypwd/) anyways.

-Really, this isn"t even a blog, the only reason I enabled posts is so I could post updates every once in a while... and maybe content... but don't hold your breath, I mostly post on [Twitter](https://twitter.com/aubreypwd).
+Really, this isn't even a blog, the only reason I enabled posts is so I could post updates every once in a while... and maybe content... but don't hold your breath, I mostly post on [Twitter](https://twitter.com/aubreypwd).

 ## Hugo?